arkhaminferno/HackSmartContracts-Workshop/README.md

     }

 ## Exercise 11 vulnerability
-- re entrancy hack on line number 415 ether transfers that are followed by state changes may be reentrant.)
+- re entrancy hack on line number 415 ether transfers that are followed by state changes may be reentrant.
-- no safemath library used could go underflow/overflow error.
 - fix would be switching line 415 and 416.

 ```sh